LG-exp/google-takeout-photos-process-to-icloud/readme.md

-# Migrating from Google Photos to iCloud on Windows
+# Migrating from Google Photos to iCloud on Windows or macOS
 A personal guide and some powershell scripts I used.
 Use at your own risk, I do not provide any guarantees.
 Hopefully this helps someone.
+These scripts now prompt for directory paths so they work on both Windows and macOS.

-This guide outlines the process of migrating your photo library from Google Photos to iCloud using a series of PowerShell scripts on Windows 11, alongside other tools such as ExifTool, FFmpeg, and Google Photos Migrate EXIF Tool.
+This guide outlines the process of migrating your photo library from Google Photos to iCloud using a series of PowerShell scripts on Windows 11 or macOS, alongside other tools such as ExifTool, FFmpeg, and Google Photos Migrate EXIF Tool.
 These scripts are designed for use with PowerShell version 7 or higher, leveraging parallel processing for efficiency.

 ## Requirements
 - PowerShell version 7 or higher